 MEC 101 is a required class for all Mechanical Engineering students.
 The class introduces design concepts and projects early in a student's education, promotes teamwork, and introduces modern engineering tools.
 A design innovation class at any level mandates that students undergo significant hands-on, experiential learning to achieve design education goals.
 In MEC101, this goal is currently fulfilled by incorporating an autonomous robot/machine design project, wherein the students must design and build an autonomous robot/machine that either carries out either a functional or interesting motion.
-The goal is to motivate students to think about designing and prototyping programmable,
+The goal is to motivate students to think about designing and prototyping programmable, Electro-mechanical devices at an early stage of their engineering career.
+In doing so, they apply fundamentals to a fun and exciting design problem of their choice, learn to think critically, communicate ideas, and work in a team.

-Department of Mechanical Engineering
+Department of Mechanical Engineering Fall 2022 (3 cr.)

-Fall 2021